sebferrer/discord-bot-ts-template/README.md

 # Discord Bot Template in TypeScript

-This is a minimal architecture for building a discord bot in TypeScript, based on discord.js, vite-note, injection.js and RxJS.
+This is a minimal architecture for building a discord bot in TypeScript, based on discord.js, injection.js and RxJS.

 ## Examples